BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * EmpireScum's "ButtStallion" will make Butt Stallion's drops in Flamerock Refuge much better (can choose between blue-or-higher, or all-gemstone).
 * JimRaven's "#MakeVendorsGreatAgain2017" improves vendor stocks across the game.
+* Hemaxhu's "Better Quests" will improve quest rewards for the missions which don't already have good rewards.

 TODO
 ----